Abelianization and fixed point properties of units in integral group rings: Abelianization of and

 \subsection{An (almost) universal presentation}

-In \cite[Lemma page~160]{Cohn2} an explicit description of the non-universal relations for certain subfields of the complex numbers (including rings of algebraic integers in imaginary quadratic extensions of the rationals) is obtained.
+In \cite[Lemma page~160]{Cohn2} an explicit description of the non-universal relations for $\GE_2(R)$, with $R$ a subring of the complex numbers satisfying certain conditions (including rings of algebraic integers in imaginary quadratic extensions of the rationals), is obtained.
 For our purposes we need a quaternion variant thereof.
 To achieve this, we give a carefully adapted, more detailed version of the arguments in \cite{Cohn2}.